 It's on TV!
-Do The Math is being broadcast to millions of homes all across the US on Al Jazeera America multiple times in late 2013., so we've had to remove the public videos of the film from websites like YouTube and Vimeo.
+Do The Math is being broadcast to millions of homes all across the US on Al Jazeera America, so we've had to remove the public videos of the film from websites like YouTube and Vimeo.

 What is the Do the Math movie?

 The Do The Math movie is a 42-minute documentary film about the rising movement to change the terrifying math of the climate crisis and challenge the fossil fuel industry.